geek-ai/MAgent/doc/get_started.md

 ## Reward
 Reward can be defined by constant attributes of agent type or by event trigger.
-See [python/magent/builtin/config](../python/magent/builtin/config/) for more examples.
-Of course, you can also write your own reward rules in the control logic in python code.

 Here is an example of the event tigger fashion.
 Boolean expression is supported.
 Two tigers can get reward when attack a deer simultaneously.
 ```python
 a = gw.AgentSymbol(tiger_group, index='any')